 The Payload Module (PLM) is developed by an industrial consortium led by EADS-CASA under direct contract from ESA.
-The PLM development has been completed, following the integration of the Protoflight Model at EADS-CASA and its subsequent transfer to ESTEC, where the environmental test camapign was succesfully completed by end June 2007.
-The PLM has been transferred to ALCATEL Cannes where it is currently undergoing satellite AIT.
+The PLM development has been completed, following the integration of the Protoflight Model at EADS-CASA and its subsequent transfer to ESTEC, where the environmental test campaign was succesfully completed by end June 2007.
+The PLM has been transferred to ALCATEL Cannes where it was merged with its dedicated recurrent PROTEUS platform.

 The satellite platform and associated satellite operations ground segment are based on the existing PROTEUS bus developed by CNES and ALCATEL.
-Satellite activities entered into phase C/D in October 2005.
+The satellite AIT programme, including two System Validation Tests involving the operations ground segment, has been completed.
+The satellite is now in storage until final preparations for the launch campaign.

-The Data Processing Ground Segment (DPGS) at ESAC (Villafranca, Spain), is under development, with the CDR currently in progress during the month of September 2007.
+The Data Processing Ground Segment (DPGS) at ESAC (Villafranca, Spain), is under development, with an initial version already installed and tested.

-All activities are being put in place, with a launch date planned in mid- to late 2008.
+All activities are being put in place, with a launch date planned in for 15 April 2009.